Centers of Gravity Calculator

 Future scenario costs USD 11,400,000

-Or use the sum of yearly transport kilometers of above section Own truck operation to estimate cost effects.
+Or use the sum of yearly roundtrip kilometers of above section Own truck operation to estimate cost effects.

 i